higgi13425/rmrwr-book/_book/io02-getting-started.md

-When you first open the RStudio IDE (Integrated Development Environment), there will be a left side pane, with tabs for Console, Terminal, Rmarkdown, and Jobs.
+When you first open the RStudio IDE (Integrated Development Environment), there will be a left side pane, with tabs for Console, Terminal, and Jobs.
+This is called the **Console pane**.

 Just for fun, go to the RStudio menus, and choose File/New File/RScript.
-This will open a new pane at the top left, which we will call the top left pane, or the Source pane.
+This will open a new pane at the top left, which we will call the top left pane, or the **Source pane**.
 This pane will contain tabs for each active script or document, along with tabs for any datasets you have opened up to have a look at.

-The Console pane, with tabs for Console, Terminal, Rmarkdown, and Jobs, has now been pushed to the lower left quadrant.
-You will use the Console for interactive programming, and as a "sandbox" to test out new code.
+The Console pane, with tabs for Console, Terminal, and Jobs, has now been pushed to the lower left quadrant.
+You will use the Console pane for interactive programming, and as a "sandbox" to test out new code.
 When your code works and is good enough to save, you will move it to the Source pane and save it to a Script or an Rmarkdown document.
-Any code that is not saved to Source will be lost (actually it will be somewhere in the History, but it can be a pain to find the version that works later - it is best to save the good stuff to a Script or .Rmd).
+Any code that is not saved to Source will be lost (actually it will be somewhere in the History, but it can be a pain to find the version that works later - it is best to save the good stuff to an R Script or .Rmd (rmarkdown) document).

 The top right pane includes tabs for your Environment (objects, like datasets, functions, and variables you have defined), History (saving